Documentation Index

 What Happens When Forwarding Is Enabled

-When a webhook with Forwarding enabled receives an event:- ✅ Event arrives — Hookr receives the webhook at your unique URL
+- ✅ Event arrives — Hookr receives the webhook at your unique URL

 - ✅ Notification sent — You get a push notification (if a message is configured)